LaserSaver/LaserSaver/README.md

 ```

 ### Install Instructions for Windows
-We reccommend you install anaconda as your python distribution
+We recommend you install anaconda as your python distribution

 Install opencv 3.0.0 by following the instructions at this link